 What does a Home Inspection include?

-Your Homestar Inspection includes a customized report designed to convey overall condition for 10 broad categories: Roof Covering, Exterior, Structure, Electrical, Plumbing, Heating, Cooling, Interior, Insulation, and Appliances.
-Each major category is broken down into several sub-sections, which are then cross referenced against a software program designed to examine each category from several vantage points.
-The end result is an extremely comprehensive report that is also easy to navigate and user friendly.
+Your Homestar Inspection includes a customized report designed to convey the overall condition for 10 broad categories: Roof Covering, Exterior, Structure, Electrical, Plumbing, Heating, Cooling, Interior, Insulation, and Appliances.
+Each major category is broken down into several sub-sections, which are then cross-referenced against a software program designed to examine each category from several vantage points.
+The end result is an extremely comprehensive report that is also easy to navigate and user-friendly.

 How long does a Home Inspection take?